-Fortunately, Shopify already comes with a couple of standard performance features to optimize website speed that are automatically implemented as soon as you create a new Shopify site.
-These are:
+Fortunately, Shopify already comes with a couple of standard performance features to optimize website speed that is automatically implemented as soon as you create a new Shopify site.

 Beyond these, here are more ways to easily optimize website speed for your ecommerce store.

 Use Google Tag Manager To Organize Your Tracking Code

 Customer data is crucial to building and fine-tuning your approach to digital marketing for your ecommerce store but the process of gathering this data presents the risk of slowing down your site.

 Google Tag Manager enables you to easily add and remove tags from your website without any need to touch the code, putting all your website’s tracking code management in one place.

 Furthermore, all of the code loaded through it loads asynchronously, meaning it doesn’t get in the way of the rendering of your site content.
 Here’s how to add Google Tag Manager to your Shopify store.